opinsky/Choro-Flow/README.md

+# Choro Flow

+An experiment to adapt the fantastic Piano Flow to Brazilian music.

 # Piano Flow
 A music game follows the piano flows.
 Its rhythm mode inspired by Touch Pianist, thanks to Batuhan Bozkurt.
 The main purpose I made it was to achieve a dream of my youth and to help me practice the fundamentals of MUG.